ASSERT-KTH/codrep-2019/README.md

 * Final submission deadline: Oct.
 10th 2019.
 * Announcement of the final ranking & end of the competition Oct 25th 2019.

+## Competition Rules

+### The winners and rankings

+There are two rankings, an intermediate one, aiming at fostering competition, and a final one, to designate the winners.
+The intermediate and final ranking will be computed based on hidden datasets, which are not public or part of already published datasets.
+The hidden datasets used in intermediate and final ranking will be different, and they will be published after the respective deadlines.
+In order to maintain integrity, the hash or the encrypted version of the hidden datasets will be uploaded beforehand.

+### Prizes
+What the participants get?

+1. All participants get their name in the CodRep hall of fame
+1. The top-10 participants will get KTH goodies by post

+What the winner gets?

+1. The ultimate CodRep fame
+1. A travel invitation to KTH in Stockholm, all expenses paid, to meet, discuss and have fun.
+1. An official KTH certificate

-## CodRep Leaderboard
+### Leaderboard

-Here is the current CodRep ranking based on Dataset5 (lower score is better).

 | # | Team (Institution/Company) | Score | Tool/Source |
 | --- | --- | --- | --- |

-## CodRep Rules

-The official ranking is computed based on a hidden dataset, which is not public or part of already published datasets.
-In order to maintain integrity, the hash or the encrypted version of the hidden dataset is uploaded beforehand.

 ## Data Structure and Format